 It was covered in mildew and the wood had seen better days.
 There wasn’t any wood rot, so I knew a good makeover would make it look new again!

-I won’t get into too many details about how I up cycled this porch swing because I detailed a post all about how to paint and maintain outdoor furniture HERE.
+I won’t get into too many details about how I up cycled this porch swing because I detailed a post all about how to paint and maintain outdoor furniture.

-Now it’s time to learn how to hang the porch swing!
+Now it’s time to learn how to hang a porch swing!

 - The first thing you need to do is make sure the wooden beams that will be supporting the swing are stable.